The Boat: Outremer 51 Review

 What is she like on the hook?

 We find the boat pure joy on the hook.
 We've frequently had other families visiting us for a week or more with plenty of space.
 The rear cockpit is one of the largest in her class and our outside table seats 10 people comfortably (that's just not possible on any monohull I've ever seen).
 Obviously a 50 foot "condomaran" with a fly bridge and a bow sofa area might be more comfortable, but we feel the tradeoff for a truly bluewater boat is worth it.
+Those features reduce the size of the mainsail and increase the forward weight - two very significant performance tradeoffs we don't consider worth it.

 Is she comfortable down below?